Definition: a benign tumor (non-cancerous) made up of nerve cells and nerve fibers

 - Steroid injections to reduce pain and inflammation

 - Alcohol sclerosing injections to reduce the size of the neuroma

 If the neuroma does not respond to conservative treatments, a surgical approach may be recommended to reduce symptoms.
 There are surgical treatment options that can be discussed with your foot specialist.
-The Cooksville Foot Care Clinic is fully equipped to perform in-office surgical treatment for your neuroma.
+The Mississauga Foot Clinic is fully equipped to perform in-office surgical treatment for your neuroma.

 Whether the treatment for the neuroma was conservative or surgical, it is important to use proper fitting footwear or avoid certain activities to prevent the reoccurrence of a neuroma in the future.